AtlasOfLivingAustralia/atlas-index/README.md

 It is a work in progress and is not yet ready for production use.

 TODO: move compatible [ala-security-project branch](https://github.com/AtlasOfLivingAustralia/ala-security-project/tree/epic/java21/develop) of SNAPSHOT

+## Requirements
+- JDK 21

 ## Approach